Robot-Penguin/adding-linux-user-and-group/README.md

 # adding-linux-user-and-group

 # This script is use to add new Group and add new users to the group.
-This script is based on one of the Challenge Labs in NDG Linux Essential Course.
+# Based on NDG Linux Essentials - Challenge Lab B

 * Create a new group.
 * Create a new user for the group